 European chefs have also embraced its famously tart juice in dishes as wide ranging as fish and white meat, to sorbets, ice creams and cheesecakes.
 Yuzu juice and zest are also big hits with the cocktail crowd, and a yuzu gin & tonic tastes like discovering the drink all over again!

-Yuzu combines spectacularly well with cream-based desserts, sorbet, makes wonderful jam, candied or chocolate peel, and adds a fantastic burst of powerful citrus to cocktails and sparkling water.
+Yuzu combines spectacularly well with cream-based desserts, sorbet, makes wonderful marmalade, candied or chocolate peel, and adds a fantastic burst of powerful citrus to cocktails and sparkling water.

 When the fruit is unripe, green and rock-hard, yuzu peel can be grated and used in wonderful garnishes for fish, soups or salad dressings.
 Yuzu is also used to make yuzu kosho: a spicy fermented paste made with yuzu zest, chillies and salt.